 This is the most advanced frame Decathlon make, perfect for the climbs but is strong enough to tackle the challenges of cobbles.
 Van Rysel really aim to be all terrain bikes.

 It is fitted with New Yksion 25mm tyres for added comfort, as well as Van Rysel’s Sport Ergo Chromo saddle.
 With a complete Shimano 105 groupset you are getting good quality, reliable shifting and braking, on a durable and racey carbon frame.

 Van Rysel Ultra CF Ultegra road bike

 Taking another step up, the CF Ultegra is a high-performance, racing bike with all of Shimano Ultegra trimmings.Higher specced compared to the ones that preceded it, the CF Ultegra looks very smart, too.

 This, like all of Decathlon’s Van Rysel’s, is said to be the perfect climbing machine but is strong enough to tackle to toughest classic.
 While you could probably get a stronger bike for both, this will definitely do a great job.

-You get Van Rysel’s custom made Fisik Antares R3 saddle too, even that is a slight upgrade on the previous model.
+Where handlebars are aluminium on cheaper bikes, here they are full carbon.
+You get Van Rysel’s custom made Fisik Antares R3 saddle too; even that is a slight upgrade on the previous model.